M66B/FairEmail/FAQ.md

 * The message classifier (miscellaneous settings tab page) moved the message into the spam folder.
 * A filter rule (navigation menu = left side menu of the start screen), for example a block domain name rule, moved the message into the spam folder.
 * An email address or a network address is on a block list (receive settings tab page).

+Note that a sender will automatically be blocked when a message is moved into the spam folder.
+You can disable this behavior by disabling the option *Automatically block the sender when reporting spam* in the behavior settings tab page.

 If you receive a lot of spam messages in your inbox, the best you can do is to contact the email provider to ask if spam filtering can be improved.